ninya9k/anonstream/README.md

 * Shows stream uptime
 * List of users watching / not watching
 * Optionally uses videojs (append `?videojs=1` to the URL to enable it)
 * With videojs disabled, you can scrub backwards and forwards on the video timeline.
-If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 10 seconds.
+If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 3 seconds.
 * Works without JavaScript
 * Works without cookies

 ## Issues
 * CSS is spaghetti (e.g. the PureCSS framework is used sometimes when it might not need be)
 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
-* Slow: stream delay of at least 10 seconds (>30 seconds with videojs enabled).
+* Slow (if videojs is enabled).
+Using videojs is slower because you have to make many separate GET requests, without it you only need to make one.
+If you lower the HLS segment size to something like 2 seconds, you get very low latency without videojs (smallest i've got is 3 seconds) but with videojs the stream becomes unwatchable because of the overhead of each GET request you have to make.
+The stream delay is >30 seconds with videojs and >3 seconds without it.
 Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI. ([This article](https://www.martin-riedl.de/2020/04/17/using-ffmpeg-as-a-hls-streaming-server-part-8-reducing-delay/) explains what causes HLS to have latency.)

 * Doesn't use low-latency HLS